Cirkit Designer Logo

 Pin Configuration and Descriptions

 The STM32F103C8T6 comes in a 48-pin LQFP package.
-Below is a summary of the pin configuration:
+Below is a table summarizing the key pins and their functions:

-Note: For a complete pinout, refer to the official STM32F103C8T6 datasheet.
+For a complete pinout, refer to the STM32F103C8T6 datasheet.

 Usage Instructions